Module: OllamaChat::Dialog

 • output (IO) (defaults to: STDOUT)

-the IO object to write the prompt to
+the IO object to write the prompt and the answer to

 Returns: